timclifford/gitworkshop/README.md

 ## Git beyond the basics

-I have started to prepare some material that I'm going to use for a Git workshop in October 2016.
-It is picking up the idea from the OpenTechSchool tutorial on git, to add local pubs and cafes to a directory.
+This repository was set up for a Git workshop for CodeHub Bristol in October 2016.
+It is based on the idea from the [OpenTechSchool Git workshop](http://opentechschool.github.io/social-coding/) to add Cafes and Pubs to a directory.
+You can see the resulting website here: https://codehuborg.github.io/gitworkshop/

+You can clone the repository and then do some exercises here: https://github.com/CodeHubOrg/gitworkshop/tree/master/docs.